ucb-supernode/website/_includes/intro.md

 Supernode is located in the *Chenming Hu Innovation Lab*, 246 Cory Hall.

-This space is open to any member of the UC Berkeley community whenever the doors are open.
+This space is open to any member of the UC Berkeley community.

 Supernode is run by a volunteer group of students in partnership with the [Department of Electrical Engineering and Computer Sciences](http://www.eecs.berkeley.edu/) and [UC Berkeley IEEE](https://ieee.berkeley.edu/).